Christopher R. Beskar

 As the creative force driving Team Stavatti, Chris is responsible for the design of its aircraft, as well as the company’s strategic direction.
 A father, a thinker, an artist, an aviator, an entrepreneur, an industrialist, a physicist, a futurist and an engineer, Chris’s workday focuses on the advancement of aerospace, transportation, defense, powerplants and propulsion systems, materials and energy technologies.
 A vocal advocate for Close Air Support (CAS), Chris is responsible for the SM-27 Machete and SM-28 Jet Machete all-weather attack aircraft.

-cost of general aviation while increasing aircraft utility and cabin comfort, Chris is also concentrating upon new sport aircraft that are affordable to own and operate.
+Revolutionizing aerospace, in concert with the Machete family, Chris is spear-heading next generation projects including the SM-150 Sport Aircraft, the SM-26 Sleek Sportplane, the SM-36 Stalma Multi-role fighter, SM-39 Razor Air Dominance Fighter and others.
+Committed to dramatically reducing the cost of general aviation while increasing aircraft utility and cabin comfort, Chris is also concentrating on new sport aircraft that are affordable to own and operate.

-rated flight instructor and Alaskan Bush Pilot.
+Flying airplanes since the age of nine, Chris was introduced to aviation by his father, a commercially rated flight instructor and Alaskan Bush Pilot.
 Designing his first airplane while in the eighth grade, by the tenth grade, Chris had submitted an unsolicited proposal for an advanced fifth generation fighter aircraft to a DoD user agency.
 The positive reception and subsequent project development funding resulting from that proposal launched his career in the field of military aircraft design before he graduated high school.
 Culminating in a classified demonstrator project, this effort formed the foundation for future Stavatti combat aircraft designs.